 Sell my business when market consolidation occurs?

-The economies of scale that other companies reach through market consolidation can make business owners realize their size is not enough to survive and ask themselves this question: Should I sell my business?
+Other companies achieve economies of scale through market consolidation.
+Business owners may then realize their size is insufficient to compete.
+They often ask themselves: Should I sell my business?

 Ask yourself if there is enough business for all the competitors

 Are there companies that are disappearing?
 Is there market consolidation?
-The growing interdependence of economies across the planet has accelerated cross-border M&A deals, forcing local companies to acquire the sufficient critical mass to compete against global players.
+The growing interdependence of economies across the planet has accelerated cross-border M&A deals.
+It forced local companies to acquire the sufficient critical mass to compete against global players.

-The entrance of larger, competitive foreign players shrinks margins and at the same time forces local companies to spend more to keep up with their research, development, and innovation capacities.
-To survive, many companies are forced to merge in order to reduce cost or gain enough market share to create economies of scale.
+The entrance of larger, competitive foreign players shrinks margins.
+At the same time it forces local companies to spend more.
+This ensure that they keep up with research, development, and innovation capacities.
+To survive, many companies are forced to merge to reduce cost or gain enough market share to create economies of scale.

 When should I sell my business